only4sim/Noir-KZG/Readme.md

-# KZG Commitment Scheme Implementation in Noir
+# KZG Commitment for Noir

 This repository contains an implementation of the KZG commitment scheme for polynomials using the Noir language.
 The KZG commitment scheme is described in detail in [this paper](https://eprint.iacr.org/2010/622.pdf).
 The current implementation is simplified and not optimized for performance.